zephyrproject-rtos/zephyr/samples/microkernel/benchmark/latency_measure/README.txt

 Description:

-This benchmark measures the latency of selected capabilities of both the VxMicro nanokernel and microkernel.
+This benchmark measures the latency of selected capabilities of both the nanokernel and microkernel.

 IMPORTANT: The sample output below was generated using a simulation